-The study of the role of language and literature in early childhood education with supervised student experience with material development and existing programs.
+The study of language and communication in early childhood education.
+Supervised student experience in developing materials and using existing programs, including computer use in language development.

 ECE 111 Techniques for the Special Child/3 cr. hrs./3 periods/3 lec.